aligoren/JS-Router/README.md

 ## init

 constructor taking one argument.
-If you declare spesific element, router work with it.
+If you declare specific element, router work with it.
 If you don't default element will be body

 ```javascript
 const $router = new Router("#bootstrap");